infinum/eightshift-docs/website/docs/basics/blocks-component-in-block.md

 "jumbotronContent": "test",
 ```

-As you can see in the example, to overide tha component attribute you just set that attribute to a different value but you must respect the attribute prefix.
+As you can see in the example, to override the component attribute you just set that attribute to a different value but you must respect the attribute prefix.

-### I want to use one heading and paragraph component in my block.
+### I want to use one heading and a paragraph component in my block.

 You can do this by following the same principle as before.
 Here is an example: